holgerstolzenberg/european-geo-information/README.md

 - ☑️Expandable toolbar
 - ☑️Own location finder
 - Weather or other overlays, distance to cities
-- Smoother map animation (only mac chrome so far, retina)
+- ☑️Smoother map animation (only mac chrome so far, retina)
 - ☑️Add loading indicator

 ## Development